Tutorial

 Fisher Exact test for computing nominal p values, and Benjamini-Hochberg for multiple testing correction.

-Now we can perform the analysis and investigate the results.
+Now we can perform the testing and evaluate the results.

 >>> result = analysis.compare_genotype_vs_phenotypes(